pradeeshmp/AOC18_D10_StarsAlign/README.md

 This is an android based application powered by Polestar skin.

 Here the solution is divided into two parts where one is finding the time(in seconds) and another is to find the text behind the points by ploting.
-For this solution I used input(points) received from Adevent of code, and the out plotted in Canvas layer
+For this solution I used input(points) received from Adevent of code, and the output plotted in Canvas layer

 Expected answer is **PLBPGFRR** at **10519** seconds